AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 	* Fermenting - Follows with "|Beer Name|hash|fT|?|Time|Ferment|Crash|Rating"
 		* Beer Name - Pulled from the fermentation.
 		* hash - Appears this is a unique ID generated from PicoBrew's server.
-		* sT - Current set temperature in Farenheit of the fermentation session.
+		* sT - Current set temperature in Fahrenheit of the fermentation session.
 		* ? - Appears to be static at "1".
 		* Time - Minutes remaining of fermentation session until the cold crash.
-		* Ferment - Appears to be static "Fermentation, goal session temperature in Farenheit, total fermentation time in minutes".
+		* Ferment - Appears to be static "Fermentation, goal session temperature in Fahrenheit, total fermentation time in minutes".
 Pulled from the fermentation.
-		* Crash - Appears to be static "Crash Chill, goal crash temperature in Farenheit, 0"
+		* Crash - Appears to be static "Crash Chill, goal crash temperature in Fahrenheit, 0"

 Example 1: